Abu 'Afak: Ibn Sa'd's accounts

 Another description of this story comes from The Major Classes by ibn Sa'd al-Baghdadi:"Then occurred the "sariyyah" [raid] of Salim Ibn Umayr al-Amri against Abu Afak, the Jew, in [the month of] Shawwal in the beginning of the twentieth month from the hijra, of the Apostle of Allah.
 Abu Afak, was from Banu Amr Ibn Awf, and was an old man who had attained the age of one hundred and twenty years.
 He was a Jew, and used to instigate the people against the Apostle of Allah, and composed (satirical) verses [about Muhammad].

 Salim Ibn Umayr who was one of the great weepers and who had participated in Badr, said, "I take a vow that I shall either kill Abu Afak or die before him.
 He waited for an opportunity until a hot night came, and Abu Afak slept in an open place.
 Salim Ibn Umayr knew it, so he placed the sword on his liver and pressed it till it reached his bed.
 The enemy of Allah screamed and the people who were his followers, rushed to him, took him to his house and interred him."

 Ibn Sa'd gives a second account, which cites his sources.

 Muhammad ibn ‘Umar [Waqidi] reported from Sa’id ibn Muhammad az-Zuraqi from ‘Umara ibn Ghaziya that Abu Mus’ab Isma’il ibn Mus’ab ibn Isma’il ibn Zayd ibn Thabit related from his shaykhs that Abu ‘Afak was an old man of the Banu ‘Amr ibn Awf.
 He reached the age of one hundred and twenty and he heard about the Prophet but he did not enter Islam.
 Salim ibn ‘Umayr vowed to kill him and sought him until he killed him.
 That was at the command of the Prophet.
 Muhammad ibn ‘Umar [Waqidi] reported from Ma’n ibn ‘Umar from Ibn Ruqaysh of the Banu Asad ibn Khuzayma that Abu ‘Afak was killed in Shawwal at the beginning of the twentieth month of the Hijra [late March/early April 624].

-Many criticize this chain as it contains al-Waqidi, who has been regarded as "weak" by many Hadith scholars.
+Ibn Sa'd transmits the story through Al-Waqidi mentioned in the chain of transmission, who, as already mentioned above, has been criticized by Hadith as an unreliable source.